-Irish born artist Tate Adams studied under the British printmaker Gertrude Hermes at the Central School of Art, London.
-He moved to Melbourne, Australia in 1952, returning to Ireland in 1959 to spend a year working with Liam Miller of Dolmen Press.
-Dolmen published his first book of engravings, ‘Soul Cages’, and Adams continued to create linocuts for the press in Melbourne.
+Tate Adams studied print at the Central School of Art, London.
+He moved to Melbourne, Australia in 1952.
+Adams returned to Ireland in 1959 and began working with Liam Miller of Dolmen Press.
+His first book of engravings, ‘The Soul Cages’ was published by Dolmen and Adams continued to create linocuts for the press in Melbourne.
 A champion of printmaking in Australia, Adams established the print department at the Royal Melbourne Institute of Technology and taught there for over twenty years.
-He received the Order of Australia in 2009.

 By clicking “Accept Cookies”, you agree to the storing of cookies on your device to enhance site functionality and analyse site usage.

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.